nodemailer/mailparser/README.md

         content: <Buffer ...>
     }];

-The property `generatedFileName` is usually the same but if several different attachments with the same name exist, the latter ones names will be modified and the generated name will be saved to `generatedFileName`
+The property `generatedFileName` is usually the same as `fileName` but if several different attachments with the same name exist or there is no `fileName` set, an unique name is generated.

-    file.txt
-    file-1.txt
-    file-2.txt
-    ...

 Property `content` is always a Buffer object (or SlowBuffer on some occasions)